gna-c/Bike-Rental-Pred-Model/README.md

 - Constructed a predictive model to estimate bike rental counts in Washington D.C., leveraging regression techniques and performance metrics.
 - Performed detailed Exploratory Data Analysis (EDA) using Tidyverse tools to understand data patterns and identify issues.
 - Tackled multicollinearity by eliminating features with high Variance Inflation Factor (VIF) values, ensuring more reliable model estimates.
 - Employed an Exhaustive Search method to streamline feature selection, cutting down the variable set from 20 to 13 without compromising model accuracy.
-Evaluation was based on criteria like Adjusted \( R^2 \), Mallow’s \( C_p \), and Bayesian Information Criterion (BIC).
+Evaluation was based on criteria like Adjusted `R²`, Mallow’s `Cₚ`, and Bayesian Information Criterion (BIC).